egoist6/openhab-docs/quick_guide.md

 Estimated time: x minutes

-We will be adding slider button to the GUI.
-By clicking ... we get a popup with slider, values from 1 100.
-By clicking the button toggles on/of
+In our last step we will be adding a slider button for our dimmable smart device to the GUI.
+The button switches the light off and restores the dimmed value we had before the last switch off.
+If you click the small menu icon of the button, a popup appears where you comfortable can set the new value.

 |Steps|Notes|
 |----------------------------------------------------------------|---------------------------------------------------------------|